NaveenPantra/Food-Ordering/README.md

 - By deleting the user the `payment` details `order` details with `orderStaus` are not deleted as they required for the review in future for payment details.
 - The deleted user data will be stored in `.data/pastUsers/<email>.json` now this will contain `orders` those with `orderStatus` as `1`'
-- By this data is persistance will be maintained for the `payments` and `orders` for the user.
+- By this data is persistance will be maintained for the `payments` and `orders` of the user.

 ###### Payment Gateway
 - [Stripe](https://www.stripe.com) is used as the payment gate way on test data.